ascholerChemeketa/cs160Reader/_sources/SQLGroupJoin/exercises.rst

     :autograde: unittest
     :dburl: /_static/movies.db

-    Use ``GROUP BY`` to write a query to display the total number of movies in each rating category.
+    Use ``GROUP BY`` to write a query to display the total number of movies in each ``rating`` category.
-    Make sure to select the rating and the total count like:
+    Make sure to select the rating and the total count.
+Your output should look like:

     .. faux_code::